landonturner/lturner.net/source/blog/creating-a-blog.md

 In metalsmith, `contents` refers to the body of the document.
-It started as markdown, and then the markdown plugin converted it to html, and now we are going to insert it into this blog post template.
+It started as markdown, and then the markdown plugin converted it to html, and now we are going to insert it into this blog post layout.
 For more information on how metalsmith works under the hood, check out the [metalsmith documentation](https://metalsmith.io/#how-does-it-work-in-more-detail-)

-We can add metadata to each file using [frontmatter]https://middlemanapp.com/basics/frontmatter/) located at the start of the markdown.
+We can add metadata to each file using [frontmatter](https://middlemanapp.com/basics/frontmatter/) located at the start of the markdown.
 The metadata we add is exposed to each plugin, and we can use it in our layout.
 The `{{ title }}` expression in the layout file will be populated from our frontmatter.